How HPE Transformed Its Sales Comp Strategies to Grow and Innovate

 • A measure with a product hurdle (can be a higher accelerator if the product goal was achieved)

-For example, eight years ago when HPE introduced a hybrid cloud solution and service called GreenLake, the product accounted for only about 1% of the company’s business, and salespeople (who had to figure out how to sell the product) earned only a bonus for selling GreenLake, Akagi said.
-As the GreenLake business grew, he said the revenue model shifted to include, along with the bonus, credit uplifts and up to a 30% expanded focus measure.
-The incentives were offered to GreenLake specialists, core sellers and/or all specialists, depending on if they sold it as hardware or as a service.
+For example, when HPE introduced a recurring revenue hybrid cloud solution and service called GreenLake, the product accounted for only about 1% of the company’s business, and salespeople (who had to figure out how to sell the product) earned only a bonus for selling GreenLake, Akagi said.
+As the GreenLake business grew, he said the design of the sales compensation program shifted to include, along with the bonus, credit uplifts and up to a 30% expanded focus measure.
+The incentives were offered to GreenLake specialists, core sellers and/or all specialists.

 Now, he said, approximately 80% of the company is measured with a focus on GreenLake as a service, and the line accounts for approximately 10% of the business because people know how to sell it.

-Another challenge HPE faced involved crediting event options for bookings (during contracts and closing orders) and revenues (during shipments, invoices/billings or deployment).
+Another challenge HPE faced involved determining the appropriate crediting event options that is the basis for quota and payout.
+Options included bookings (e.g., closed contracts and orders) and revenues (e.g., shipments, invoices/billings or deployment).

 Rewarding Megadeals